pommicket/bootstrap/README.md

 Compilers nowadays are written in languages like C, which themselves need to be compiled.
 But then, you need a C compiler to compile your C compiler!
-Of course, the very first C compiler was not written in C (because how would it be compiled?).
-Instead, it was built up over time, starting from a basic assembler, eventually reaching a full-scale compiler.
+Of course, the very first C compiler was not written in C.
+First, people made assemblers, then simple programming languages, then, eventually, it was possible to make a C compiler.
 In this repository, we'll explore how that's done.
-Each directory represents a new "stage" in the process.
-The first one, `00`, is a hand-written executable, and the last one will be a C compiler.
+Each directory here is a "stage" in the process.
+The first one, `00`, is a hand-written executable, and the last one, `05`, is a C compiler.
 Each directory has its own README explaining what's going on.

 You can run `bootstrap.sh` to run through and test every stage.